4dn-dcic/documentation_management/docs/source/Docker_repo.rst

     $ docker build -t 4dn-bedtomultivec:v4 .

-Once the docker image is build, you can test it by running the command:
+Once the docker image is built, you can test it by running the following command:
 ::

     $ docker run -v <path-to-test-files>:/d1/:rw <the-docker-image> run-<repo-name>.sh [parameters]